felixocham/FromKaggleStackOverflow2024Survey/README.md

 # Analysis of Stack Overflow 2024 Survey
 ## Source: [survey.stackoverflow.co](https://survey.stackoverflow.co/2024)
-This analysis summarizes the feedback from the survey as per the title and displays significant insights from it.
+This analysis summarizes the feedback from the survey according to the title and shows significant insights from it.
 ## Libraries used
 - pandas
 - numpy